ARM-software/psa-api/doc/crypto/api/keys/policy.rst

 *   An algorithm built from `PSA_ALG_AT_LEAST_THIS_LENGTH_MAC()` allows any MAC algorithm from the same base class (for example, CMAC) which computes or verifies a MAC length greater than or equal to the length encoded in the wildcard algorithm.
 *   An algorithm built from `PSA_ALG_AEAD_WITH_AT_LEAST_THIS_LENGTH_TAG()` allows any AEAD algorithm from the same base class (for example, CCM) which computes or verifies a tag length greater than or equal to the length encoded in the wildcard algorithm.

 When a key is used in a cryptographic operation, the application must supply the algorithm to use for the operation.
-This algorithm is checked against the key's permitted algorithm policy.
+This algorithm is checked against the key's permitted-algorithm policy.

 .. function:: psa_set_key_algorithm

     .. summary::
-        Declare the permitted algorithm policy for a key.
+        Declare the permitted-algorithm policy for a key.

     .. param:: psa_key_attributes_t * attributes
         The attribute object to write to.